foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.45 - 2013/10/31 =

+* Feature - Vimeo support - for now just a basic iframe embed - enter your Vimeo URL or ID as the video source
+* Feature - Youtube support - for now just a basic iframe embed - enter your Youtube URL or ID as the video source

 = 2.1.44 - 2013/10/22 =
 * Bugfix - playlist (beta) - fix for splash image sizing
 * Bugfix - playlist (beta) - shortcode editor was inserting empty playlist="" attributes when no playlist entered.